Dyeus-Phater/Banana-Code-Checker/README.md

 ---

-Made with 🍌 by Mister.
+Made with 🍌 by the Banana Code Checker team
-Orginal idea by Lobo nintendista.